aabbtree77/session-auth-starter/README.md

 ## Doubts About Astro

-Astro can serve as a React metaframework, but it is not particularly good at it.
+Astro can serve as a React metaframework, but it is not particularly good at it:

-1. SSG mode produces annoying React errors which are actually just warnings: [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).
-Not a big deal, but still.
+1. The whole code base is now infected with "*.astro" which React cannot call.

-2. "npm run build" produces only absolute paths controlled with "site" and "base", which is not enough, esp. if you want to use github pages.
-Manual editing will be needed, which is not a good DX.
+2. Yet another templating language with its endless disadvantages and very few conveniences.

-3. Why not just JSX/React? "*.astro" is like an HTML or JSX, but is neither of them:
+3. You are never 100% sure if placing some HTML or Ts/JSX inside "*.astro" will work.

     ```astro
     <div class="min-h-screen gap-4 lg:gap-24 lg:w-3/5 mx-auto flex flex-col items-center text-base-content">